timGalk/Car-Manager/README.md

 # Car rental service

+The programm was developed in terms of the following task:
-Write a software for a rental company so that users can rent different types of vehicles such as ICE/hybrid/BEV cars, motorcycles, pickups, and campers.
-It should allow the user to pick an available vehicle, enter their information and print out a invoice.
+*Write a software for a rental company so that users can rent different types of vehicles such as ICE/hybrid/BEV cars, motorcycles, pickups, and campers.
+It should allow the user to pick an available vehicle, enter their information and print out a invoice.*

 ## Languages used: